 Commerce, Culture, and Cooperation at a Crossroads

 In the 1840s the Arkansas River was the border between territory claimed by the United States and Mexico.
-Located on the river, Bent's Fort was an adobe trading post on the Santa Fe Trail, where traders, trappers, travelers, and the Cheyenne and Arapaho tribes came together in peaceful terms for trade.
-Step back in time to experience the sights, sounds, and smells of the past.
+Located along the river, Bent's Fort was an adobe trading post on the Santa Fe Trail, where traders, trappers, travelers, and the Cheyenne and Arapaho tribes came together in peaceful terms for trade.
+Today, a reconstructed fort allows visitors to explore the front line of Westward Expansion.
 Read More

 A ranger greets visitors at the entrance to the fort.